Joseph Espie Dods: Brisbane

 Espie arrived home in April 1917, and resumed his former position in Brisbane.
 He was made an official of the Queensland Branch of the Returned Soldiers and Sailors Imperial League of Australia, and in January 1918 he was for the second time elected President of the Queensland Branch of the British Medical Association.
 His presidential address was published in the Medical Journal of Australia.
 However, in 1921 the plague returned to Brisbane, which placed a considerable burden on the Government Medical Officer.
 The following year he was elected president of the Queensland Club, a position which he was to hold for the next four years.
 Although Espie had been discharged from the AIF in 1917, he had not retired from the Australian Military Forces, and remained on the Unattached List until his death in 1930.
 In 1923 he was awarded the Colonial Forces Long Service Medal.

 In 1926 Espie sold Callander House and moved into his late mother's house at 101 Wickham Terrace, which had been divided into two flats.
 In 1929 he took Long Service Leave and travelled to Europe with Ruth and his daughter Margaret.
 Ruth and Margaret were presented at Court in June.

-Endgame
+Death

 After lunch on 6 December 1930, the Dods family was preparing to drive to Mt Tamborine for the weekend.
 They discovered that Espie, on the pretext of fetching the car, had hanged himself in the garage.
 No credible explanation has ever been advanced for this totally unforeseen tragedy.
 The circumstances of his death were not made public, and he was buried in the South Brisbane Cemetery.
 Espie's obituaries in the local Press were unanimous in their appreciation of his work and character, and the Medical Journal of Australia applauded his professional standing and personal qualities.